parasuramivln/PDC-support-web/support-docs/docs/login/ssh_login.md

 To log in with Putty, first follow the instructions on how to generate an SSH key pair, see [Generating SSH keys](ssh_keys.md) and register the public key.

+!!! note

+  You can also use other terminal applications such as Windows CMD, Powershell, MobaXterm, etc., following the instructions for linux.

 You can then log in to Dardel by specifying *dardel.pdc.kth.se* as Host Name in the Putty main window.

 ![image](../static/images/Dardel_SSH/Putty-dardel.png)